hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 add_measurements!(p, measurements_df)
 ```

-To check the initial simulated vs measured results the standard `plot` method can be used.
+To check simulated vs measured results the standard `plot` method can be used.

 ```julia
 res0 = sim(p)